euphonie/study-notes/Computer Science/Theory/Statistics/Probability Distribution.md

 \sigma^2 = (0-p)^2*(1-p) + (1-p)^2*p \\
 \sigma^2 = p(1-p) \tag{always true}
 $$
+6.

 > image bernoullig

-- **Binomial Distribution**.
+#### **Binomial Distribution**

 The outcomes of each iteration are two as in Bernoulli, but the experiment consists on many iterations.
 E.g. the likelihood of getting head two times, when making a 3-iterations coin toss.
 - **Poisson Distribution**.
 Used to test how unusual an event frequency is for a given interval.
 E.g. Given a player that scores 35 points per game.
 What is the probability of the player scoring 12 points on the first quarter of the game.

 ### Continuous distributions